OpenSILEX/docs-community-dev/docs/github.md

 ### Git configuration

 A local configuration of git has to be done only once.
-From a terminal (linux terminal, mac terminal, or git bash on windows), you can indicate your name and you email address with the command lines :
+From a terminal (linux terminal, mac terminal, or Git Bash Here on windows), you can indicate your name and you email address with the command lines :

 ```
 git config --global user.email "<the email you use on GitHub>"